 Step 3 – Initialize PGDATA

 After that, you need to initialize the PostgreSQL instance.
-In other words, this will create data directory and other configuration files on your system.
-To initialize database use below command.
+In other words, this will create a data directory and other configuration files on your system.
+To initialize the database use the below command.

 Setp 4 – Start PostgreSQL Server